 Drivers ed requirements for the Indiana BMV vary depending on what type of driver’s license you are applying for.
 Drivers who are younger than 16 years of age and are applying for an IN learner’s permit must complete at least 30 hours of classroom instruction, along with six hours of behind-the-wheel training.
 If you are between the ages of 16 and 18 and have not completed a course, you can only drive alongside a certified driving instructor.
 Spouses 21 years of age or older and licensed drivers 25 years of age or older are also acceptable driving companions when driving with a learning permit.
 Drivers who are 18 years of age or older can drive as long as a licensed individual who is 21 years of age or older is in the passenger seat.

 Drivers Ed Certificates

 First-time drivers who complete an Indiana drivers ed class will receive a driver’s ed certificate of completion.
-The Completed Certificate of Driver Education (CDE) must be submitted to a local IN BMV office in order to obtain an IN learners permit.
+The Completed Certificate of Driver Education (CDE) must be submitted to a local IN BMV office in order to obtain a permit to drive.

 Drivers can find Indiana-approved drivers education courses online or by visiting an IN BMV office to obtain more information.
 Qualified driving applicants can also directly contact private third-party drivers education providers to enroll in driving lessons.
 America’s #1 online driving school DriversEd.com offers an Indiana BMV-approved course that has already trained over 11 million other drivers!